kyleboas/tacticsjournal.com/sponser.md

 | Nov 11 – Nov 17 | <a href="mailto:kyle@tacticsjournal.com">Available</a> |
 | Nov 18 – Nov 24 | <a href="mailto:kyle@tacticsjournal.com">Available</a>|

-PRICE: $350
+PRICE: $299

 To schedule a sponsorship or for additional information, <a href="mailto:kyle@tacticsjournal.com">email Kyle Boas</a>.

 ---

-Week-long sponsorships are available.
-This is the only way to promote your product or service specifically to the Tactics Journal’s audience of football fans.
+Week-long sponsorships are available for individuals and organizations.
+Whether you want to advertise an account, video, podcast, event, product, or service, this is the exclusive opportunity to reach the Tactics Journal's dedicated audience of football fans.

 ---